 Careers Wales also supports specific Welsh Government projects including:

 - Apprenticeship Matching Service (AMS)

-The requirements for our services are set out in our annual remit letter and its technical annex, which are underpinned by the Articles of Association for CCDG and the Framework Document between the Welsh Government and CCDG.
+The requirements for our services are set out in our annual remit letter from Welsh Government and these are underpinned by the Articles of Association for CCDG and the Framework Document between the Welsh Government and CCDG.